kimdurante/gis-workshop-waml-template/content/collections.md

 nav_order: 1
 ---

-## Creating a Collection
+## Geospatial Data Collections

 * All data layers must belong to at least one collection.
-A 'collection' of geospatial data might include: data purchased from vendors, a set of georeferenced maps, open data downloaded from a website/portal, or scholarly research data.
-Collection objects in SDR do not store any data.
-They contain high-level metadata (descriptive, rights, technical) which describe the contents at a generic level.
+Collection objects in SDR do not store geospatial data.
+They allow for such things as browsing within collections, and rights/access management.
+*
 ### Determining Rights - Administrative Policy Objects

-* All collections and data layers must be governed by an Administrative Policy Object (APO).
-Locate the appropriate APO from [this list of Admin Policies](https://argo.stanford.edu/catalog/facet/nonhydrus_apo_title_ssim).
+* Access to collections and data layers is governed by an Administrative Policy Object (APO).
 If an appropriate APO does not currently exist [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.

-### Creating a Collection Object
+### Creating a Collection

-* Collection objects are described using either MARC or MODS metadata.
+* Depending on how the data is acquired, Collection objects are described using either MARC or MODS metadata.
 If a MARC record already exists in WorkFlows, enhance the record as recommended and create a collection from the catKey.
 MARC metadata are transformed to MODS during collection object creation.

 * If no MARC record exists, create a MODS record for the collection using a title and description.
 Update the MODS after the object has accessioned.